RamaKrishnareddy17/AI_Project_1/README.md

 # Project_1

-Steps for execution of the code:
+Steps to Execute the Code:
-1. Copy the search.py file from the Ramakrishna.zip folder and paste it into the folder where you are executing to test the scenarios.
+Copy the search.py file from the Ramakrishna.zip folder and paste it into the directory where you plan to run the test scenarios.
-2. Now, in any IDE, open the specified folder containing the project code and related files.
+Open your preferred IDE and navigate to the folder containing the project code and related files.
-3. Open the terminal and run the following command. python search.py
+Open the terminal and run the following command: sh
+Copy
+Edit
+python search.py
-4. All the respective output files will be generated once the Python file is run.
+Once the script is executed, all the corresponding output files will be generated.
-5. As per my IDE, I did not install any modules specifically.
+No additional module installations were required in my IDE.
+Let me know if you need further refinements! 🚀